-A pop-up will be displayed in the center stack display during the key cycle following any utility interruption.
-See "Charge Override/ Interruption Pop-up" under Programmable Charging on page 5-29.
+A pop-up will appear in the center stack display during the key cycle following any utility interruption.
+See "Charging Override/Interruption Pop-Up" under Programmable Charging on page 5-29.

 Text will be displayed on the instrument cluster indicating that a utility interruption has occurred.
 See Instrument Cluster on page 5-8.